neoforged/.github/primers/1.21.9/index.md

         - `$Partial` - Represents part of the game profile depending on whatever information is provided to the component.
 - `net.minecraft.world.level`
     - `BaseCommandBlock$CloseableCommandBlockSource` - A command source typically for a command block.
+    - `ChunkPos#contains` - Whether the given block position is in the chunk.
+    - `GameRules#RULE_SPAWNER_BLOCKS_ENABLED` - Whether spawner blocks should spawn entities.
     - `Level`
         - `getEntityInAnyDimension` - Gets the entity by UUID.
         - `getPlayerInAnyDimension` - Gets the player by UUID.